openstack/monasca-api/docs/monasca-api-spec.md

 * state (string) - State of alarm.
 Either "OK", "ALARM" or "UNDETERMINED".
 The initial state of an alarm is "UNDETERMINED".
 * severity (string) - The severity of an alarm.
 Either "LOW", "MEDIUM", "HIGH" or "CRITICAL".
 * actions_enabled (boolean) - If true the alarm is enable else the alarm is disabled.
-* alarm_actions (array(string) - Array of notification method IDs that are invoked when the alarm transitions to the "ALARM" state.
+* alarm_actions (array[string(50)] - Array of notification method IDs that are invoked when the alarm transitions to the "ALARM" state.
-* ok_actions (array(string)) - Array of notification method IDs that are invoked when the alarm transitions to the "OK" state.
+* ok_actions (array[string(50)] - Array of notification method IDs that are invoked when the alarm transitions to the "OK" state.
-* undetermined_actions (array(string)) - Array of notification method IDs that are invoked when the alarm transitions to the "UNDETERMINED" state.
+* undetermined_actions (array[string(50)] - Array of notification method IDs that are invoked when the alarm transitions to the "UNDETERMINED" state.

+#### Response Examples
 ```
 {
     "id": "f9935bcc-9641-4cbf-8224-0993a947ea83",